Axe Skills A Workshop for Women with Kathleen - Circle of Life Rediscovery CIC

 What to bring:

-• Your own forest axe with a medium length (roughly 50cm) handle.
+• Your own forest axe with a medium length (roughly 50cm) handle and/ or a bill hook.

 • Knee pads if you have them.